 It’s time to appreciate the stark beauty of bright yellow sunflowers, delight in the last of summer’s tart cherries and the divine sweet and fruity taste of juicy and fuzzy fresh peaches while easing ourselves into thoughts of shorter, crisp and cool fall days.
 August is definitely a time of transition—albeit emotionally and psychologically.

 Some may say that September is the true time of transition because summer continues well into the month.
-However, by then, at least for most of us, we are back in the saddle again with new routines as the academic year begins and we are already prepared to embrace fall and all her glory once again.
+However, by then, at least for most of us, we are back in the saddle again with new routines as the academic year begins and we are already prepared to embrace fall in all her glory once again.
 For now, I say we embrace summer at her fullest and put all thoughts of fall aside—even if fall is my very favorite time of year.

 Being fully aware of the fact that I could be boring you to tears with yet another tart cherry recipe calling for our Homemade Tart Cherry Pie Filling, I am going to present you with an incredibly easy and tasty tart cherry recipe regardless.
 Why?
 Because, my friends, this is as easy as it gets when relishing these last treasured days of summer and what the season has to offer in the way of fresh tart cherries with a big payoff for such little time in the kitchen.
-Big time.
 Of course, this takes into account first having made the pie filling for an easy breezy day in the kitchen.

 So, here is yet another easy to prepare tart cherry fresh summer fruit dessert without all the muss and fuss of a pie.
-There’s always next year to share with you my Mom’s Michigan Tart Cherry Pie.
+There’s always next year to share my Mom’s Michigan Tart Cherry Pie.
 Or, perhaps I will share it with you sooner as frozen Michigan Montmorency tart cherries will be available, locally here at Stuckey Farm, in Sheridan, Indiana, until apple picking season gets underway.
 In fact, I currently have 10 pounds of tart Montmorency cherries from Michigan in my freezer.
 (I kid you not.)
 There’s nothing like making a tart cherry pie in November for Thanksgiving as a special treat!

 If you are serious about acquiring some frozen tart or sweet cherries for baking, or just want to read more about cherry orchards and the families behind them, I’d like to share with you one of my favorite sites: KingOrchards.com.
 Not only do they have a cute site with a store offering healthy tart cherry juice and frozen tart cherries, they even have a blog!

-And, as I’ve shared with you in my previous post, if you’d like an easy approach to making our Tart Cherry Crisp, you can always opt for using Fruit Perfect® Sour Cherries made with tart (sour) Montmorency cherries from my native Michigan by American Spoon Foods.
+As I’ve shared with you in my previous post, if you’d like an easy approach to making our Tart Cherry Crisp, you can always opt for using Fruit Perfect® Sour Cherries made with tart (sour) Montmorency cherries from my native Michigan by American Spoon Foods.
 You will love it.
 It’s sheer heaven in a jar.
 Again, I am not being paid for saying so.
 I just adore the stuff!

 What makes our Tart Cherry Crisp wicked good?
-A sumptuous homemade cherry pie filling made with plenty of fresh picked tart cherries as well as a “blonde” oat streusel topping with just the right salty-sweet and buttery richness you would expect in a darn good tart cherry pie and accented with the subtle crunch of sliced almonds and a whisper of cinnamon.
+A sumptuous homemade cherry pie filling made with plenty of fresh picked tart cherries as well as a “blonde” oat streusel topping with just the right salty-sweet and buttery richness you would expect in a darn good tart cherry pie accented with the subtle crunch of sliced almonds and a whisper of cinnamon.
 Scrumptious.
 Both easy and scrumptious.
 What’s not to love about that?

 - For the Tart Cherry Pie Filling

-- 3 cups (1½ pints/810 grams) Homemade Tart Cherry Pie Filling, by Wicked Good Kitchen™
+- 3 cups (1½ pints or 810 g) Homemade Tart Cherry Pie Filling, recipe by Wicked Good Kitchen

 - For the Almond Streusel Topping

-- ¾ cup (68 grams) old-fashioned rolled oats, such as Quaker®
+- ¾ cup (68 g) old-fashioned rolled oats

-- ½ cup + 2 tablespoons (78 grams) all-purpose flour, such as Gold Medal®
+- ½ cup + 2 tablespoons (78 g) all-purpose flour

-- ½ cup + 1 tablespoon (112 grams) granulated cane sugar
+- ½ cup + 1 tablespoon (112 g) granulated cane sugar

 - ½ teaspoon ground cinnamon

-- ½ teaspoon (3 grams) kosher salt
+- ½ teaspoon (2.4 g) fine-grain sea salt

-- 6 tablespoons (¾ stick/85 grams) chilled unsalted butter, cubed
+- 6 tablespoons (¾ stick or 85 g) chilled unsalted butter, cubed

 - Shortening, to prepare baking dish, such as organic palm by Spectrum®